NEW: 38 Special is the 8th act to announce a SeaWorld cancellation

-The fans became upset after watching the documentary “Blackfish,” which first aired on CNN in October.
+The fans became upset after watching the CNN documentary “Blackfish,” which first aired on CNN in October.
 The film tells the story of the killing in 2010 of a SeaWorld trainer by an orca.
 It raises questions about the safety and humaneness of keeping killer whales in captivity.

-SeaWorld confirmed the REO Speedwagon withdrawal Friday and referred CNN to its previous statements about the cancellations.
+SeaWorld confirmed the REO Speedwagon withdrawal on Friday and referred CNN to its previous statements about the cancellations.

 “We expect that other artists will be targeted in this campaign,” SeaWorld spokesman Nick Gollattscheck told CNN in consecutive statements Wednesday and Thursday, starting with Cheap Trick’s cancellation.

 The park’s six-week concert schedule – which also previously listed Martina McBride, 38 Special, Justin Moore and Scotty McCreery – has disappeared from SeaWorld’s website.
 It now simply promises “incredible concerts with top artists in classic rock and country music.”

 SeaWorld is working to book replacement acts, Gollattscheck said.
 “We’ll announce the full lineup of bands when all artists have been confirmed.
 We’ll repost the schedule on our site then.”